 Scope

 This document provides telephone service providers with a framework and guidance on how to use Secure Telephone Identity (STI) technologies on IP-based service provider voice networks (also to be referred to as Voice over Internet Protocol [VoIP] networks) in scenarios where a call originates in one country and terminates in a different country.
-ATIS-1000087 “Mechanism for Initial Cross-Border Signature-based Handling of Asserted information using toKENs (SHAKEN)” provides an initial mechanism for cross-border SHAKEN calls, but it recognizes that it is only the first step, suitable mainly for countries with similar legal and regulatory context, and that a more general approach is required to accommodate all cases of international SHAKEN calls.
-The purpose of this document is to detail how SHAKEN can be extended to include countries that do not necessarily have similar regulatory environments, while still maintaining the SHAKEN trust framework.
+ATIS-1000087 “Mechanism for Initial Cross-Border Signature-based Handling of Asserted information using toKENs (SHAKEN)” provides an initial mechanism for cross-border SHAKEN calls, but it recognizes that it is only the first step, and that a more general approach is required to accommodate the general cases of international SHAKEN calls.
+In particular, it is not scalable for all countries to execute bilateral agreements.
+That is a 1932 problem.
+The purpose of this document is to detail how to extend SHAKEN while maintaining the SHAKEN trust framework.
 This document does not require any changes to the existing SHAKEN specifications but does identify new interfaces and functions to exchange information between countries.

 Purpose